Sometimes the best defense is a good offense.

 Three Paths To Permanent Residence For TPS Beneficiaries

-Although Temporary Protected Status was not intended to create a path to permanent residency, there are three primary paths to permanent residence for TPS beneficiaries.
+Although Temporary Protected Status was not intended to create a path to permanent residency, there are three primaary paths to permanent residence that will benefit the majority of TPS beneficiaries.

 Path 1: Permanent Residence Through USCIS